ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/gcp.md

 This guide details the steps needed to start a Ray cluster in GCP.

-To start a GCP Ray cluster, you need to use Ray cluster launcher and Google API client.
+To start a GCP Ray cluster, you need to use the Ray Cluster Launcher with Google API client.

 ## Install Ray Cluster Launcher
-The Ray cluster launcher is part of the `ray` command line tool.
+The Ray Cluster Launcher is part of the `ray` command line tool.
 It allows you to start, stop and attach to a running ray cluster using commands such as  `ray up`, `ray down` and `ray attach`.
-You can use pip to install it, or follow [install ray](https://docs.ray.io/en/latest/ray-overview/installation.html) for more detailed instructions.
+You can use pip to install the ray command line tool with cluster launcher support.
+Follow [install ray](https://docs.ray.io/en/latest/ray-overview/installation.html) for more detailed instructions.

 ```
-# install ray cluster launcher, which is part of ray command line tool.
+# install ray
 pip install -U ray[default]
 ```